 - 13 percentage point increase in first-year, full-time enrollment among college-admitted high school seniors at four urban charter schools

-- 4 percentage point increase in first-year, full-time enrollment among minority and first-generation students at a large, public four-year university
+- 4 percentage point increase in first-year, full-time enrollment among Black, Latinx, and first-generation students at a large, public four-year university

-- .09 increase in cumulative first-year GPA among minority and first-generation students at a selective, private four-year university
+- .09 increase in cumulative first-year GPA among Black, Latinx, and first-generation students at a selective, private four-year university

 Complementary with other student success efforts

-The Social-Belonging Program is typically implemented as one component of new student orientation among other activities.
+Social-Belonging for College Students is typically implemented as one component of new student orientation among other activities.
 It is meant to complement your institution’s existing student success efforts.
 It can also help provide insights into student experiences at your school, which may inform other institutional programs around student achievement, persistence, and wellbeing.

 We’re thrilled to bring you Social-Belonging for College Students as an open enrollment program, and we want to involve as many 4-year colleges and universities as possible.